Emergency Medical Treatment, Incident and Accident Investigations

 - Ensure the visitor, client, or contractor (or their University escort) notifies University Police immediately

-- University Police will respond to all reported incidents/accidents, conduct an initial investigation, and send a copy of their investigative report to both EH&S and LSUHSC-NO Office of Risk Management.
+- University Police will respond to all reported incidents and accidents, conduct an initial investigation, and send a copy of their investigative report to both EH&S and LSUHSC-NO Office of Risk Management.

 - EH&S shall use the Investigative Report to prepare a DA 3000 form to document any visitor, client, or contractor incident/accident at LSUHSC-NO.